What does a Sturgeon Look Like?

-Habitat: The White Sturgeon lives predominately in the large Estuarine waters of the big rivers of North America but when spawning these fish will migrate long distances into the freshwater areas of these vast expanses of water laying their eggs before moving back to the estuarine areas.
+The Fraser River in Canada is one of the best places to target Sturgeon in the world and we can offer you the chance to duel with the this Jurassic beast and enable you to sample the thrill of hooking a Sturgeon.
+The Fraser River Sturgeon fishing will well and truly get you hooked and you will want to come back year after year.
+The town of Chilliwack is where you will be based and then go out fishing each day on the Fraser River fully guided Sturgeon fishing.
+The White Sturgeon lives predominately in the large Estuarine waters of the big rivers of North America but when spawning these fish will migrate long distances into the freshwater areas of these vast expanses of water laying their eggs before moving back to the estuarine areas.

+The Sturgeon is not a hard species to locate and hook in to, the hard part begins once it is hooked.
+This fish will run like a steam train and jump to try to shake the hooks making for a spectacular fight.
+This fish will be found in deep soft-bottomed areas of the estuaries where it will be feeding on mainly fish with Herring, Shad, Salmon and Crustaceans being firm favourites in their diets.
 Fishing for Sturgeon is best done from a boat, using up-tide tackle and fishing static fish baits.
-You will anxiously wait for your lead to trip and the line to start peeling off your reel at a ferocious speed as the monster from below becomes hooked.
+You will anxiously wait for your bait to be picked up and the line to start peeling off your reel at a ferocious speed as the monster from below becomes hooked.
 Be prepared for a long fight and do not try to bully your fish in, Sturgeon are phenomenally strong fish and by trying to get the fish in before it is tired could prove to be very costly.
 Many of these fish are lost due to this.